-The last thing that you want on a sweltering summer day is to turn on your air conditioner only to get a blast of warm air.
+The last thing that you want on a sweltering summer day is to turn on your AC and find your air conditioner not cooling.
 Before you call a repair service, it is important to have a basic understanding of how your air conditioner works so that you can troubleshoot this common issue.

 The Basics of AC Operation

 All home air conditioning systems operate using the same basic principle.
 The evaporator, condenser, and compressor work together to extract heat from the air inside your house and recirculate the cooled air through a system of ducts back into your home.
 The evaporator coils located in the indoor portion of your AC unit use refrigerant to absorb heat from the air that is pulled into the system.
 The cool air is forced back into the home through the ducts and vents.
 Meanwhile, the refrigerant, which has been turned into a gas by the heat, travels to the condenser coil outside the home where the compressor condenses it back into a liquid.
 This extracts the heat from the refrigerant so that it can be released outside of the home.
 The newly cooled refrigerant is then forced back into the interior portion of the system to begin the cycle again.